WebAssembly/spec/md-proto/WebAssembly.md

 reference to the module plus additional information added during instantiation, which consists of the following steps:
  - The entire module is first [validated](#validation).
-If there are any failures, instantiation aborts and does not produce an instance.
+If there are any failures, instantiation aborts and doesn't produce an instance.
  - If a [Memory Section](#memory-section) is present, [Linear memory is instantiated](#linear-memory-instantiation).
  - [A recursion limit is selected](#recursion-limit).